-As the debate on so-called "poverty immigration" (Armutseinwanderung) from Eastern Europe made clear once again, the impact of immigration on host societies' political, social and economic systems often leads to politically controversial discussions in both politics and media.
-The same also applies to the academic debate, where the impact of migration is discussed in a wide area of sub-disciplines including political science, sociology, social-psychology and political economy.
+As the recent "refugee crisis" makes clear once again, the impact of immigration on host societies' political, social and economic systems often leads to politically controversial discussions in both politics and media.
+The same also applies to the academic debate, where the impact of immigration is discussed in a wide area of sub-disciplines including political science, sociology, social-psychology and economics.
 The seminar offers an introduction into these debates and their dominant theories, including issues like the impact of immigration on social trust, attitudes towards migrants, the electoral success of Extreme Right Parties, and the welfare state.
-Critically examining empirical findings and discussing diverging theories and methodological approaches, the seminar focus on international-comparative studies.
+Critically examining empirical findings and discussing diverging theories and methodological approaches, the seminar focus on international-comparative and mainly quantitative studies.